mary446/ticket-master/README.md

 to do this we are going to use conditional assignment statement that is: declaring a variable (eg.using const,let),
 `const events = data._embedded ? data._embedded.events : [];`
 The ? is the conditional (ternary) operator.
 It evaluates the expression before it (data._embedded) as a condition.
-If the condition is truthy (evaluates to true)
+If the condition is truthy (evaluates to true) is a shorthand of an if statement.

 3. Then we create a html string to display the data
 We can use the `.map`  takes a callback function as an argument, which will be executed for each element in the array.